Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Perfect sampling via coupling from the past

-where $\+D$ is a distribution such that $\ell_t$ and $b_t$ are uniform random bits, $e_t$ is a uniform random edge in $E$, $r_t$ is a uniform random real number, and they are mutually independent.
+where $\+D$ is a distribution such that $e_t$ is a uniform random edge in $E$, $r_t$ is a uniform random real number in $[0,1]$, and they are independent.
 The function $\varphi$ uses the transition rule defined above to map $X_{t-1}$ to a random state $X_t = \varphi(X_{t-1},U_t)$, where the randomness of $X_t$ is determined by the randomness of $U_t \sim \+D$.
 The function $\varphi(\cdot,\cdot)$ is called a \emph{grand coupling} of flipping dynamics because

 Define a partial ordering $\preceq$ among all vectors in $\{0,1\}^E$: for any $X,Y \in \{0,1\}^E$,